alexseungum/alexseungum.github.io/index.md

 My technical passions are in Machine Learning and Computer Architecture, and I am looking for opportunities to build my knowledge and skills in these fields.

-You can find me going 8th in [tft](https://teamfighttactics.leagueoflegends.com/en-us/) 🎲, big braining board/[card games](https://en.wikipedia.org/wiki/Literature_(card_game)) ♠️, or playing the piano 🎹
+You can find me going 8th in [tft](https://teamfighttactics.leagueoflegends.com/en-us/) 🎲, big braining board / [card games](https://en.wikipedia.org/wiki/Literature_(card_game)) ♠️, or playing the piano 🎹.

 I'm always interested in talking, so feel free to reach out!